-Solo travel has joined the ranks of niche markets gone mainstream and travel brands would do well to pay close attention.
-Travellers from a variety of demographics are opting increasingly to go it alone – their reasons are rooted in a profound desire to transform themselves into someone stronger, more independent and more fulfilled.
-They’re daring, adventurous and interested in an immersive experience far from home, and they’re looking for travel brands that make them feel included.
+The reason so many travellers from different demographics are opting to go it alone is rooted in a profound desire to transform.
+They want to be stronger, more independent and fulfilled.
+They’re daring, adventurous, keen on immersive experiences far from home, and they’re looking for travel brands that make them feel included.

-Why they travel solo
+Why travel solo?

 ..more than 84% of people who go solo on holiday are between the ages of 51 & 70